Skip to main content

 Paid Family Caregiver Programs in Nevada

-Bottom line: Yes, some Nevada seniors can have a family member paid to help care for them.
+Bottom line: Some Nevada seniors can have a family member paid to help with care.
 But Nevada does not have one simple check for every family.
-In most real cases, the paid-caregiver path runs through Nevada Medicaid through Access Nevada, and the answer depends on whether the senior fits Personal Care Services, the Frail Elderly Waiver, the Physical Disabilities Waiver, or Nevada’s newer Structured Family Caregiving Waiver for dementia-related cases.
+Most paid-caregiver paths run through Nevada Medicaid, and the answer depends on the senior’s care needs, Medicaid status, and family relationship.
+For other help in the state, see our Nevada senior benefits guide.

 Emergency help now